thompat/waveguide-holder/README.md

 The `waveguide_holder` module uses two helpers, `hex_generator` and `screw_generator` which can be found at the start of the code.
 These helper modules create a rough approximation for a nut and screw with parameterized diameters and lengths.
 Both solids are unthreaded but useful for creating the counterbores used in the waveguide holder.
 There is an unused `nut_generator` which compliments the screw generator.
 This module simply generators the `hex_generator` solid with a hole in it.

-Useful parameters corresponding to the 8-32 screws and nuts are as follows: `screw_generator(h_diameter = 7.25, t_diameter = 4.5,x-3,x)` for creating counterbores with 3 mm thick material left for the head to rest on, as well as `nut_generator(10,5,4,4.5) and `hex_generator(10,5,4)`.
+Useful parameters corresponding to the 8-32 screws and nuts are as follows: `screw_generator(h_diameter = 7.25, t_diameter = 4.5,x-3,x);` for creating counterbores with 3 mm thick material left for the head to rest on, as well as `nut_generator(10,5,4,4.5);` and `hex_generator(10,5,4);`.

 ## Example

 Below is a sample of the reasoning one may use when using this code to achieve certain goals.

+**Objectives:**
-Objective: Create a holder that can house a waveguide that is 30 mm wide and 15 mm high, measured facing the waveguide's cross-section.
+1. Create a holder that can house a waveguide that is 30 mm wide and 15 mm high, measured facing the waveguide's cross-section.

-Secondary Objective: Make the center of the waveguide rest at 5.5'' when sitting on a fixed height of 2.625''.
+2. Make the center of the waveguide rest at 5.5'' when sitting on a fixed height of 2.625''.

-Tertiary Objective: Make the separation parameter larger, perhaps 60 mm instead of 30 mm.
+3. Make the separation parameter larger, perhaps 60 mm instead of 30 mm.

+The `wg_width` and `wg_height` are specified by `waveguide_holder(30, 15, height);`.
+To determine the height of the holder, the following calculation is used:

+> 5.5 inches \* 25.4 mm/inch = 139.7 mm
+>
+> 2.625 inches \* 25.4 mm/inch = 66.675 mm
+>
+> Half of the waveguide's height is 15 mm / 2 = 7.5 mm
+>
+> height = 139.7 - 66.675 - 7.5 = 65.525 mm

+So the desired waveguide parameters are given by  `waveguide_holder(30, 15, 65.525);`.
+This is the solid that the module currently generates:

+**IMAGE PRIOR TO SEPARATION CHANGE GOES HERE**

+To change the separation parameter, go to the let statement defined directly under the purpose comment of the `waveguide_holder` module.
+It should look like `let(radius = 1, depth = 15, thickness = 5, separation = 30, number_of_posts = 1)`

+Change the desired parameters so it reads `let(radius = 1, depth = 15, thickness = 5, separation = 60, number_of_posts = 1)`.

+Now `waveguide_holder(30, 15, 65.525);` module generates the desired solid:

+**FINAL EXAMPLE IMAGE GOES HERE**

 ## Future Implementations

+Thorlabs optical post assemblies can be configured to use 1/4-20 threads.
+It would be useful to include a `thread` predicate that takes a string `(any of "1/4-20" "8-32")` and automatically changes the size of the counterbores.

+It would be useful to include a parameter specifying the height of the object the waveguide holder will rest on, to facilitate calculating the `height` parameter.
+Moreover, it would be useful if the `height` parameter was measured from the center of the waveguide's cross-section.

+Working with mm can be frustrating when most measurements are standardized to inches.
+While a significant overhaul, it might be beneficial to write this code using inches or - even more interesting, include a `units` predicate to readily swap between mm and inches.